adi-g15/sudokuSolver_Optimized/README.md

     ``` sh
     cd build
     cmake ..
-    cl *.obj /Fe: sudokuSolver.exe
     ```

-    \* You can also use the .sln file created
+    Then use the .sln solution file to get executable

     <br>